dawsers/hyprscroller/README.md

 configurable (see *options*).
 However, using the dispatcher `resizewindow`, you can modify the width or height of any window freely.

+`cyclewidth` is like `cyclesize`, but *cycle-sizes* the width of the column, regardless of which mode you are in. `cycleheight` works similarly, but resizing the active window's height.

 ## Aligning